heidelbergj/CS-14115_SS23/session_06/session_06_lab_manual.md

  bit more complex and add some of the elements you've learned about in the section above.

  While experimenting with the grid and various elements you might start to wonder how to position elements in the center of a parent element.
-There is a best practice for such a task with Bootstrap and it makes use of some of the classes 'justify-content-center' and 'align-self -center':
+Check out the example below and learn about best practices from Boostrap 4 and 5.

 ```html